 Over the past 30 years, we’ve seen inflation rates fluctuate so severely due to political elections that entire countries or regions find themselves in economic distress, a debt crisis, restricted resources, and terrible conditions for those living in the countries.

-Especially during the months leading up the election and those following after the election, changes in value of currency are to be expected.
+Especially during the months leading up the election and those following after the election, expect changes in value of currency.

 Changes in value of currency do occur in other times than change of political command.